dupunkto/oblikvo/README.md

 These are used for defining data sent back and forth between the server and client.

-- `State`: the world state as pushed to the clients.
+- `World`: the world state as pushed to the clients.
-- `Entity`: positional and movement data for an entity, contained within the `State` object.
+- `Entity`: positional and movement data for an entity, contained within the `World` object.

 ### Implementations